sngando88/logistic-regression-project-tutorial/README.md

 - Model the data using logistic regression.
 - Analyze the results and optimize the model.

 ## 🌱 How to start this project

 Follow the instructions below:

-1. Create a new repository based on [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template/generate) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template).
+1. Create a new repository based on [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template/generate).
 2. Open the newly created repository in Codespace using the [Codespace button extension](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository).
 3. Once the Codespace VSCode has finished opening, start your project by following the instructions below.

 ## 🚛 How to deliver this project

-Once you have finished solving the exercises, be sure to commit your changes, push to your repository and go to 4Geeks.com to upload the repository link.
+Once you have finished solving the exercises, be sure to commit your changes, push them to your repository, and go to 4Geeks.com to upload the repository link.

 ## 📝 Instructions

 ### Banking Marketing Campaign

-**Business Insight
+**Business Insight**

 Long-term deposits allow banks to hold money for a specific period of time, allowing the bank to use that money to enhance its investments.
 Marketing campaigns for this product are based on phone calls.
 If a user is not available at a given time, then they will be called back at another time.

-**Description of the problem
+**Description of the problem**

 The Portuguese bank is experiencing a decline in revenue, so they want to be able to identify existing customers who are more likely to take out a long-term deposit.
 This will allow the bank to focus their marketing efforts on those customers and avoid wasting money and time on customers who are unlikely to sign up.